bluenote-1577/rs-liftover/README.md

 `./target/release/liftover -b my_output.bam chainfile.chain bamfile.bam lift-destination.fa lift-source.fa`

-`liftover` only works with chain files with a single long chain right now.
+rs-liftover only works with chain files with a single long chain right now.
 Will fix in a bit...